American Women's Hospitals Service

-The American Women's Hospitals Service (AWHS) is a charitable organization that promotes the relief of suffering worldwide by supporting independent clinics to provide care to high risk populations and by providing travel grants to medical students and residents to perform clinical projects abroad in under-served areas.
-They are partnered with the American Medical Women's Association (AMWA) - an organization of women physicians, medical students and others seeking the advancement of women in medicine.
+The American Women's Hospitals Service (AWHS) is a charitable organization that funds medical care by supporting independent clinics to provide care to vulnerable populations and by offering travel grants to medical students and residents to perform clinical projects abroad.
+AWHS is affiliated with the American Medical Women's Association (AMWA), an organization of women physicians, medical students and others seeking the advancement of women in medicine.
+The organization was founded during World War I in response to the exclusion of military medical organizations such as the American Red Cross.